alexiglad/alexiglad.github.io/_posts/2023-11-21-Neuroplasticity.md

 - [Footnotes](#footnotes)

 #### ReLU Intuition
 When I was first started studying machine learning I was surprised to discover that ReLU, despite its simplicity, worked well across so many architectures.
 I remember thinking that its asymmetry about the y-axis ran counterintuitive to what I thought a nonlinearity should look like.
-To this day, ReLU's success is still not widely understood or agreed upon - but I believe *The Neuroplasticity Hypothesis* to provide strong insight into a characteristic of ReLU that is generally viewed as detrimental but may in fact be favorable and even pivotal in its success as a nonlinearity.
+To this day, ReLU's success is still not widely understood or agreed upon.

 There are some solid hypotheses at least partially explaining why ReLU works well - such as high computational efficiency, sparsity, mitigating the vanishing gradient problem, and biological plausibility.
 However, there are also certain *bad* characteristics - such as the dying ReLU - whose impact has not seemed to stop ReLU's success.
 Today I urge you to ask a question - what if that ReLU dying wasn't so bad after all? *What if your network didn't need that neuron?*